 Crate or Dog Fencing

-A crate or portable dog fencing are both excellent options for confining your dog when you don’t have them tethered.
+A dog camping crate is an excellent option for confining your dog when you don’t have them tethered.
 Fencing also eliminates the possibility of neck injury that could result from tethering.
 Some types of portable dog fences for camping even come with a roof or canopy for better protection.

 Stakes for Tethering